cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ~~~

 These messages trigger all transitions in the state machine in
-{{vdaf-prep-state-machine}}, except for the Leader's initial transition.
+{{vdaf-ver-state-machine}}, except for the Leader's initial transition.
 The
 Leader's state is initialized using its local inputs with the following method
 on class `Vdaf`: